Meillaya/RISC-V-FPGA-Based-Accelerator-Simulation/docs/02_hardware_design_theory.md

 - **Computer Graphics:** Transforming 3D models, applying textures, and rendering scenes all involve extensive matrix operations.
 - **Scientific Computing:** Solving systems of linear equations, simulating fluid dynamics, and analyzing quantum systems often boil down to large-scale matrix computations.

-A naive software implementation of multiplying two \(n \times n\) matrices has a time complexity of \(O(n^3)\).
+A naive software implementation of multiplying two $n \times n$ matrices has a time complexity of $O(n^3)$.
 While more advanced algorithms exist, the computational cost remains significant for large matrices.
 Executing this on a CPU involves a continuous cycle of fetching instructions, fetching data from memory, performing a calculation, and writing the result back to memory.
 This memory-access pattern, often called the "von Neumann bottleneck," consumes significant time and energy, limiting the achievable performance.

 This leads to a central hypothesis: **For a specific, computationally-bound task like matrix multiplication, we can achieve significant performance gains and power efficiency by designing a custom hardware circuit that is explicitly structured to solve that one problem.**